 PhD Qualifying Examination

 A student must pass oral qualifying examinations in a major and two minor fields.
 The major field must be presented in full historical depth and with an awareness of global contexts.
 At least one of the minor fields must be in a discipline different from the major.
 Students who major in art history also take a slide examination, and part of the oral examination may involve the interpretation of objects.
 Details on the composition of the major and minor fields are available in the American Studies office, as well as on the website.

 See General Requirements for the PhD.
-Each student is required to submit a prospectus for approval within six months after the PhD Qualifying Examination has been passed.
+Each student is required to submit a prospectus for approval within four months after the PhD Qualifying Examination has been passed.
 This prospectus should be prepared in consultation with the prospective dissertation advisor.
 The prospectus, distributed in written form, must be approved and signed by the prospective first and second readers of the dissertation before submission to the program director.
 The prospectus explores the main issues to be addressed in the dissertation, the methods to be employed, and the sources to be consulted.

 A dissertation reflecting the interdisciplinary nature of the program is required.
 See General Requirements for the PhD.

 All incoming PhD students receive a comprehensive package of five years of full fellowship support that covers tuition and mandatory fees, student health insurance, and an annual stipend.